vighnesh-7/takeUforward/README.md

 ## 🌟 Features

 - **User Authentication:** Secure signup with Google OAuth and manual signin.
-- **Admin Dashboard:** Create Flash cards or use Ai generated Flashcard generation with all CRUD Operations.
+- **Admin Dashboard:** Create Flash cards or use Ai generated Flashcard generation with all CRUD operations.
 - **Personalization:** Dark/Light mode and profile management

 ## 📜 Environment Variables